coderdj/redax/docs/prerequisites.md

 The most basic system will consist of a CAEN V1724 connected via optical link to a CAEN A3818 or A2818 PCI(e) card installed in the same PC where the software will run.
 More complex setups, for example using a V2718 crate controller to facilitate synchronized starting of multiple V1724, are of course also possible.

-**Note:** the V1724 can be either used with the DPP_DAQ firmware or with the default firmware without 'zero-length-encoding' enabled.
+**Note:** the V1724 can be either used with the DPP_DAW firmware or with the default firmware without 'zero-length-encoding' enabled.
 ZLE support may be included in a future release if it is needed.

 ## Libraries from the package repo

   * [LZ4](http://lz4.org) is needed as the primary compression algorithm.
   * [Blosc](http://blosc.org/) is the secondary for compression algorithm.
   * Normal build libraries required.
-Note that we're using C++17 so require a relatively recent gcc, in case you're on an older OS.
+Support for C++17 is required.

 Install with: `sudo apt-get install build-essential libblosc-dev liblz4`

 ## CAEN Libraries